diesgaro/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-# holberton-system_engineering-devops
+# 0x02-shell_redirections

-This repository contains the proyect 0x00-shell_basics
+This repository contains th activities to the proyect 0x02-shell_redirections and his solutions.